 Medications can help manage urinary incontinence by reducing overactive bladder contractions or relaxing bladder muscles.
 Anticholinergics and beta-3 adrenergic agonists are commonly prescribed for urge incontinence.

-• Anticholinergics: These medications relax the bladder muscles and reduce spasms, making them useful for treating urge incontinence.
+- Anticholinergics: These medications relax the bladder muscles and reduce spasms, making them helpful in treating urge incontinence.
 Examples include oxybutynin, tolterodine, and solifenacin.

 4. Medical Devices:

-Medical devices such as pessaries, which support the bladder and urethra, and urethral inserts that prevent leakage during specific activities can provide temporary relief for stress incontinence.
+Medical devices, such as pessaries, support the bladder and urethra, temporarily relieving stress incontinence.
+Additionally, urethral inserts can prevent leakage during specific activities.
+These devices help manage symptoms effectively for individuals dealing with stress incontinence.

 5. Incontinence Pads and Products: